The contraindication Information

 • Gynecological infections

-Please note that you are required to fill up the inform and consent form of your medical and health conditions before the session commence.
+Important: You are required to fill out the inform and consent form detailing your medical and health conditions before the session commences.